-With the ‘GCSE’ groups I have been teaching a large amount of illustrative skills, unusual drawing techniques, light box work, idea formulation, Photoshop skills looking at aspects of graphic design concerning, typography, illustration production and placement, digital image manipulation, image degradation and image correction techniques, colour use, spatial awareness and layout, the scanning and preparation of hand drawn and painted media for use in the digital design process, effective layer use, and key aspects of available tools, what they do, how they work both on their own or in conjunction with each other.
+With the ‘GCSE’ groups I have been teaching a large number of illustrative skills, focusing on unusual drawing techniques, light-box work and idea formulation.
+I have also covered Photoshop skills looking at aspects of graphic design concerning, typography, illustration, graphic placement, digital image manipulation, image degradation, and image correction techniques.
+I have also focussed on image preparation and optimisation looking at colour use, spatial awareness and layout, the scanning and preparation of hand-drawn and painted media for use in the digital design process, effective layer use, and key aspects of available tools, what they do, how they work both on their own or in conjunction with each other.

 The illustration workshops that I run in secondary schools are a great way of learning the basics as well as some of the more technical elements of Adobe Photoshop.
 Especially the building up of multiple layers, the power of layer masks, multiple blend modes, detailed texture use, colouring techniques and a lot more.

 When working with the ‘A’ Level Photography groups the attention has very much been placed on the importance of planning the photoshoot and knowing what you need to achieve before heading out to collect the raw material.
 Also establishing an emphasis on volume of material, consideration of light, framing, depth of field, colour consideration and more.
 Further to this much of my expertise has been imparted dealing with the post-production aspects of photography, focusing much more on the subtleties of image correction, tonal composition, use of light, effective framing, black & white/monochrome aspects, photographic manipulation, texture introduction and the teaching of how to use essential post-production tools that are available in within the digital software.